threefoldfoundation/info_threefold/src/use/use_tfgrid.md

 ## ThreeFold P2P Cloud

-A scalable private cloud that comes with a virtual data center solution, a quantum safe filesystem and a planetary network.
+A scalable private cloud that comes with a virtual data center solution, a zstor filesystem and a planetary network.
 TF P2P Cloud represents the next evolution of cloud and brings the most powerful architecture for IT workloads to scale.

 - Visit TF P2P Cloud website [here](https://threefold.io/cloud/).
 - Visit TF P2P Cloud wiki [here](https://threefold.io/info/cloud#/cloud__readme/).